How To Install and Use Homebrew on macOS

 The command line interface is a non-graphical way to interact with your computer.
 Instead of clicking buttons with your mouse, you’ll type commands as text and receive text-based feedback.
 The command line, also known as a shell, lets you automate many tasks you do on your computer daily, and is an essential tool for software developers.

-While the command line interface on macOS has a lot of the functionality you’d find in Linux and other Unix systems, it does not ship with a good package manager.
+While the command line interface on macOS has a lot of the functionality you’d find in Linux and other Unix systems, it does not ship with a package manager.
 A package manager is a collection of software tools that work to automate software installations, configurations, and upgrades.
 Package managers keep the software they install in a central location and can maintain all software packages on the system in formats that are commonly used.

 In this tutorial you’ll install and use Homebrew on your Mac.
+You’ll install system tools and desktop applications from the command line interface.

 Step 1 — Using the macOS Terminal